 All WDB complaints must be recorded on the local Complaint Log and must include:

-Name, address, and phone number of the complainant;
+name, address, and phone number of the complainant;

-Grounds or basis for the complaint;
+grounds or basis for the complaint;

-Date the complaint was filed;
+date the complaint was filed;

-Person(s) and/or organization(s) against whom the complaint is filed; and any other pertinent information.
+person(s) and/or organization(s) against whom the complaint is filed; and any other pertinent information.

 Complaint Specialist are designated to assure the promptness and coordination of the procedures identified in this policy.
-All Workforce Development Board (WDBs) areas must ensure that American Job Center (AJCs) designate an individual to process complaint and monitor procedures at each comprehensive, affiliate and/or specialized career center.
+All Workforce Development Boards (WDBs) must ensure that American Job Centers (AJCs) designate an individual to process the complaint and the monitor procedures at each comprehensive, affiliate and/or specialized career center.

-Complaint specialists must be available to assist complainants and to provide information concerning the rights and responsibilities which are afforded by federal or state laws and regulations.
+Complaint Specialists must be available to assist complainants and to provide information concerning the rights and responsibilities which are afforded by Federal or State laws and regulations.

-Complaint specialists and their back-ups must:
+Complaint Specialists and his/her back-ups must:

-Act independently and without fear of intimidation or retaliation and have direct access to the decision maker (in the course of complaint investigation, resolution and/or referral, the complaint specialists may find it necessary to correct deficiencies which have adversely affected the complainant or other beneficiaries).
+Act independently and without fear of intimidation or retaliation and have direct access to the decision maker (in the course of complaint investigation, resolution and/or referral, the Complaint Specialists may find it necessary to correct deficiencies which have adversely affected the complainant or other beneficiaries).

 Local Level Processing